pinobatch/numism/docs/good_coin.md

 achieve in emulators for microcontrollers or retro PCs or consoles.
 Things only best-of-breed emulators (Mesen, higan, SameBoy, and Emulicious) get right can rank near the end.

+Prefer behaviors that an emulator under a free software license can replicate.
+When a console uses copyrighted system software, emulators often provide reimplemented system software or high-level emulation of its functionality.
+This may cause some registers to start at different values or certain routines to finish faster or slower, which doesn't affect real-time play even if it desynchronizes a tool-assisted speedrun (TAS).
+If notable games don't depend on a system software difference, don't test it.

 ### Ease of testing